3 Reasons Why Your Patients Aren’t

 3 Reasons Why Your Patients Aren’t Buying Annual Supplies

-If you’re in the business of fitting and selling contact lenses, you probably have an approved formulary (that was developed using a “fitting strategy”) and you likely work to maximize annual supply rate.
+If you’re in the business of fitting and selling contact lenses, you likely work to maximize annual supply rate.

 - Sell a whole year supply of contact lenses to each patient

 A higher annual supply rate means less worry about patient compliance in the future and a higher contact lens capture rate, which means more revenue for your practice.

 Do You Know Your True Annual Supply Rate?